 Distance: 9.1km; Altitude Gained: 1473m

-It’s just a couple of hours further now from the campsite to Mweka Gate (c1633m), where those who made it to the summit or Stella Point will collect their certificates.
+It’s just a couple of hours further now from the campsite to Mweka Gate (c1633m).
+Once there, those who made it to the summit or Stella Point will collect their certificates.
 A car will be waiting to take you back to your hotel, and a land of warm showers and cold beers.
 Your trek is at an end.